ktyson/stickfigure/README.md

 StickPoser
 ==========

-StickPoser is a simple web app where the user can pose a stick figure, then export the resulting inage for use in a presentation, such as Powerpoint.
+StickPoser is a simple web app where the user can pose a stick figure, then export the resulting image for use in a presentation, such as Powerpoint.